codak2/defineListGen/README.md

 - run `npm install` and wait until it finish installing all dependencies
 - Then run `npm run dev` and wait for few seconds
 - It will start up in browser directly or give you link in terminal to open it.

----

-## Made with React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.